-- 1. Students must use the NMSU email (not the gmail, yahoo, etc.) to communicate with faculty advisors, administrators and staff.
+- 1. Students must use their official NMSU email address (not Gmail, Yahoo, etc.) to communicate with faculty advisors, administrators, and staff.
 Due to privacy laws and security concerns, we are unable to respond to emails that do not originate from an official NMSU email address.
 NMSU policy requires all students to communicate with the university via their NMSU email account. - 2.
 Students must use the NMSU email or the email within CANVAS learning management system to communicate with the NMSU faculty regarding a course in which they are enrolled.
-For communication with faculty on other matters, students may use NMSU email system.
+For communication with faculty on other matters, students may use the NMSU email system.